Visiting a new church can be intimidating.

 Where do my children go?

 At St. Michael, we believe it is important for children to attend Mass with their families.
 We, however, provide Nursery free of charge for ages 3 months – 4 years old in the Children’s Center during all weekend Masses, except the 7:30 a.m.
 Mass.
 Please ask a greeter for directions.
-During the school year, we offer a special children’s liturgy, for children in grades Kindergarten – 5th, during the 9:00 AM, 11:00 AM, and 1:00 PM.
-Masses.
-Children process from the church just prior to the first reading and return after the homily.
+Starting Saturday, June 29, Nursery will no longer be offered at the Saturday, 6:00 PM Vigil Mass and the Sunday, 5:00 PM Mass.
+Nursery will now be open for the 9:00 AM, 11:00 AM and 1:00 PM Masses ONLY!

 I’m not Catholic ... so, how do I know when to sit, stand and kneel?